Rishiraj1308/CABZI/docs/PITCH.md

 ---

-## 3. Our Solution: The Cabzi CPR Ecosystem (The "How")
+## 3. Our Solution: The Curocity CPR Ecosystem (The "How")

-Cabzi is not just a prototype; we are a **technology platform that connects and empowers three critical city services.**
+Curocity is not just a prototype; we are a **technology platform that connects and empowers three critical city services.**

 *   **PATH (Ride-Hailing):** Our 0% commission, subscription-based model for taxi and auto drivers.
 This is our customer acquisition engine.
 *   **ResQ (Roadside Assistance):** A network of verified mechanics providing on-the-spot service to our Path partners, keeping them on the road.